Richard C. Sheerr

 Philip K. Ryan

-Philip Ryan is an Executive in Residence at the New York University Stern School of Business and is Chairman of the Board of Swiss Re Americas Holding.
+Philip Ryan is Chairman of the Board of Swiss Re Americas Holding.
 He served as Executive Vice President and CFO of Power Corporation of Canada and Power Financial Corporation.
-He had a 22 year career at Credit Suisse Group, a global financial institution spanning banking, wealth management, asset management, brokerage and insurance.
+He had a 22-year career at Credit Suisse Group, a global financial institution spanning banking, wealth management, asset management, brokerage and insurance.

 Jeffrey L. Saltzer, CPA